Skip to main content Skip to main navigation Skip to footer content

 • Completion of ENG 101, PSY 101, ANT 101, BIO 231 and BIO 232.
 BIO 231 and BIO 232 must be completed with a C or better within the last 5 years.

-• Successful complation of the Pharamcolgy requirement.
-This requirement can be completed by taking the NLN Pharmacology exam on campus at MCC and earning a 73% or better OR enroling NUR 160 with explicit permission from the Admissions and Nursing Departments.
+• Successful completion of the Pharamcolgy requirement.
+This requirement can be completed by taking the NLN Pharmacology exam on campus at MCC and earning a 73% or better OR enrolling NUR 160 with explicit permission from the Admissions and Nursing Departments.

 • Completion of college Anatomy & Physiology I and II with labs, with grades of B (83%) or higher within the last 5 years

-• Deadline: Priority consideration will be given to completed applications, including transcripts, Health Program Recommendation Forms, and resumes, received by February 1, 2025.
-Final Admissions decisions will be made by April 2025.
+Priority consideration will be given to completed applications, including transcripts, Health Program Recommendation Forms, and resumes, received by February 1st.

-• Special Note Regarding Residency: Non-Massachusetts residents will be admitted on a space available
+• Special Note Regarding Residency: Non-Massachusetts residents will be admitted on a space-available basis only.

 *More information regarding our admission policy: